saucelabs/sauce-docs/docs/api-testing/use-cases/saving-token-kv.md

 ## Saving a Token in a Key/Value Store

-In this example you learn how to save a token in the Key/Value Store and then use it across the Organization.
+In this example, you learn how to save a token in the Key/Value Store and then use it across the Organization.

 1. First, add the **Key/Value Store** component.